 The serpent that did sting thy father's life

 Now wears his crown.
 (1.5.8)

-Gosh.
-The Ghost sounds a lot like young Hamlet.
-Notice the way the Ghost insists the murder "rankly abused" the entire kingdom – as if Claudius poured poison in "the whole ear" of Denmark.
+Funny thing: the Ghost sounds a lot like young Hamlet.
+Notice the way the Ghost insists the murder "rankly abused" the entire kingdom —as if Claudius poured poison in "the whole ear" of Denmark.
 What's more, the Ghost insists that Claudius's poison caused a scaly rash and "loathsome crust" to cover his once "smooth body" (1.5.8).
-This suggests, in turn, that the whole country has been infected by a contagious disease.